Rehab-Robotics-Lab/FloSystem/README.md

 2. Follow instructions for [setting up config files](#config-files)

-3. Install docker and complete the post installation steps, then test by running the hello world image
+3. Install [docker](https://docs.docker.com/desktop/) and complete the post installation steps, then test docker by running the hello world image

 4. Run `docker-compose up`

-5. Open Chrome, and navigate to localhost.
+5. Open Chrome, and navigate to localhost

 6. Follow instructions to [setup admin](#setting-up-first-admin)